 13. Blythe Hill Tavern, Catford

-Proof that you should never judge a book by its cover.
-The tired cream exterior and translucent windows suggest the kind of pub you're better off walking past.
+Proof that you should never judge a book by its cover; the tired cream exterior and translucent windows suggest you'd better keep walking.
 Nothing could be further from the truth.
-The Blythe's tie-wearing bar staff are unfailingly lovely and helpful, while the regulars all banter back and forth like the oldest of friends (which they possibly are).
-Sporting gimcracks and Irish keepsakes (the owner Con Riordan is from Limerick) pepper, but don't overwhelm, the pub.
+The Blythe's tie-wearing bar staff are unfailingly lovely (crafting a pint of the Black Stuff like it's an art form), while regulars banter back and forth like the oldest of friends (and they possibly are).
+Sporting gimcracks and Irish keepsakes (owner Con Riordan is from Limerick) pepper, but don't overwhelm.
 A cosy front bar holds around five tables, and encourages inter-group conversation.
 The rear area is larger, and more gregarious, especially when the rugby's on.